stardog-union/stardog-blog/content/posts/stardog-docs.md

 (or otherwise take advantage of) *your data*, we also need to support hooks to call *your NLP or mining pipeline* and then store the data that it returns in Stardog.
-The best NLP is *NLP specific to the document corpus in question*, which means that in Stardog optimal exraction or mining of your documents is on your side of the line.
+The best NLP is *NLP specific to the document corpus in question*, which means that in Stardog optimal extraction or mining of your documents is on your side of the line.

+Extraction is done with customized Java components which are plugged into Stardog.
+These components have full access to the database which allows adding relationships to, and correlating with, existing data.
+An extraction process is run on each document and expected to extract a set of RDF statements.
+This opens the possibility to literally anything with the document content.
+You can re-use pre-built machine learning models based on UIMA or GATE, call out to an external application, or even forward the processing to a remote web service.

 ### Store & Manage Documents